How to Clean Your Shoes: The Ultimate Guide

 8. Rinse

-Once you’ve finished scrubbing, rinse off the soap by running your shoes under water or wiping them down with a damp cloth.
+Once you’ve finished scrubbing, rinse off the soap by running your shoes under water or wiping them down with a damp cloth or microfiber towel.

 9. Air Dry

-Let your sneakers air dry at room temperature.
+Let your shoes air dry at room temperature.
 Pro tip: Stuff them with crumpled newspaper to absorb moisture and speed up the drying process.

 More Interesting Post